jeremybeck/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research Peer Assessment 1
+# Reproducible Research: Peer Assessment 1

-(May 16, 2015)

 This document will outline the steps and output for completion of Peer Assignment 1 from the Coursera Reproducible Research Course.
 The assignment relies on a data set detailing the number of steps, measured in five-minute intervals, across several days.

+## Loading and preprocessing the data

 The first step will be to download the file at the provided URL, and read it into the R workspace: